 A high value for inventory turnover usually accompanies a low gross profit figure.
 This means that a company needs to sell a lot of items to maintain an adequate return on the capital invested in the company.

-Exact Formula in the ReadyRatios Analytic Software
+Formula in ReadyRatios Analysis Software

 Days Inventory Outstanding = ((F1[b][Inventories]+F1[e][Inventories])/2)/( F2[CostOfSales]/NUM_DAYS)